RaghavNaswa/TeachBridge/README.md

 # TeachBridge
+Have you ever opened 100 different tabs in your web browser to find solutions to a problem?
+As a developer we are sure that most of you must have done that.
+This leads to a cluttered computer and a mind.
+This project aims to solve that problem by making sure that quality answers are provided to a problem that are ranked according to their authenticity and relevancy.

 TeachBridge is an AI-based virtual teaching assistant that acts as a bridge between online and in-person learning to help students navigate the transition smoothly.
 The goal of TeachBridge is to provide personalized support, feedback, and guidance to enhance the learning experience of students.

 ## Project Goal